bencoveney/quiz-app/README.md

 I assume from the test data and user flows that it is not possible for a single activity to have a mix of within-round and without-round questions.
 I'm not certain this is a safe assumption and to some extent the client code is written with this possibility in mind.
 There's other edgecases I'd normally also like to rule out, for example whether there could possibly be an empty array of questions.

 I'm not sure if it's possible to inspect colors/spacing/CSS using the wireframe I had access to.
-I would know how to do this in figma, but I'm not as familiar with Adobe XD.
-Wireframe seemed to auto-advance to the next round (which I have implemented), but I'm not sure that's compatible with the flow description.
+I would know how to do this in Figma, but I'm not as familiar with Adobe XD.
+Wireframe seemed to auto-advance to the next round on a timer (which I have implemented), but I'm not sure that's compatible with the flow description.